hamishcoleman/arduino_cardreader/README.md

 All communications (both input and output) are intended to be both useful for humans to view and debug and simple for a machine to reliably parse the data.

-All messages (both input and output) are framed with a start and a stop character.
+All messages intended for machine parsing (both input and output) are framed with a start and a stop character.
 The message starts with a STX (0x02) char and ends with a EOT (0x04) char.

 Any text received before an STX char or after an EOT char should not be interpreted.
 This allows debugging output or informational text to be